 “Privacy is important.
 We have clear boundaries between our work and private lives.”

-People in many Western cultures, including the UK, tend to need personal privacy.
+People in many Western cultures, including the Netherlands, tend to need personal privacy.

 “Time is important to us.
 We appreciate structure, like to manage time, and ideally do one thing at a time.”